 Most Recent Projects

-2019 – 2022 Spatial algal-resource dynamics.
+2022 – 2025 Spatial and temporal dynamics of microbial communities under environmental perturbation.
 Subproject SP4 in DFG Research Unit DynaCom “Spatial community ecology in highly dynamic landscapes: from island biogeography to metaecosystems”.

 2008 - today Senior Researcher, University of Oldenburg, ICBM Wilhelmshaven, Germany